verdaux/BookNotes/Impressors 5.md

 - [ ] Losing a political debate with my cat
 - [ ] There in his arms she became someone else.
 Someone more like herself.
 - [ ] We write to taste life twice
+- [ ] Principles are more important than expediency.